vvvm23/vvvm23.github.io/content/posts/2023-06-04-flax-post/index.md

 switch from warmup to decay after `warmup_steps` steps.

 > Optax keeps track of the number of optimiser steps in its `opt_state`, so we
 > don't need to track this ourselves.
+It will use this count to automatically
+> pick the correct learning rate.

 Similar to joining schedulers, Optax supports chaining optimisers together.
 More specifically, the chaining of gradient transformations: